allenphos/Term-Deposit-Subscription-Forecasting/README.md

-# Forecasting Time Deposit Subscriptions
+# Forecasting Term Deposit Subscriptions

-This repository contains code and results from a machine learning project aimed at predicting the likelihood of clients subscribing to time deposit accounts.
+This repository contains code and results from a machine learning project aimed at predicting the likelihood of clients subscribing to term deposit accounts.

 ## Problem Description:

-Banks are interested in forecasting the probability that potential clients will open a time deposit.
+Banks are interested in forecasting the probability that potential clients will open a term deposit.
 This helps them optimize marketing strategies, personalize offers, and improve customer engagement efficiency.

-As part of this project, a machine learning model was developed to predict the likelihood of a time deposit subscription based on client demographic data, interaction history with the bank, and socio-economic indicators.
+As part of this project, a machine learning model was developed to predict the likelihood of a term deposit subscription based on client demographic data, interaction history with the bank, and socio-economic indicators.

 ## Dataset: